Freedom of the Press

 You are here

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

-The overall condition of freedom of expression and the press in Guinea-Bissau deteriorated slightly in 2010, a reflection of unstable military-civil relations and the drug trafficking problem facing the country.
-In April 2010, troops under the command of the deputy chief of the armed forces staged a mutiny, briefly detaining Prime Minister Carlos Gomes Júnior.
-Despite guarantees of protection by the 1993 constitution and a 2005 law, the government is able to use a number of crimes to threaten and charge critical journalists, including libel, libelous denunciation, abusing press freedom, and violating state secrets.
-However, no cases were reported in 2010.
+The overall conditions for freedoms of expression and the press in Guinea-Bissau remained unchanged in 2011.
+Despite guarantees of protection for these rights in the 1993 constitution and a 2005 law, the government is able to threaten critical journalists with a number of criminal charges, including libel, the abuse of press freedom, and the violation of state secrets.
+However, no such cases were prosecuted in 2011.
 There is no legislation guaranteeing the right to access information.

 A government-owned newspaper, No Pintcha, operates alongside several privately owned print outlets.
-Three private radio stations compete with the state-run radio broadcaster.
-Operating in one of the world’s poorest countries, Guinea-Bissau’s press is plagued by financial instability.
+A number of private radio stations compete with the state-run radio broadcaster.
+The press in Guinea-Bissau, one of the world’s poorest countries, is plagued by financial instability.
 With only one state-owned printing press, publications struggle with high costs, slow production, and limited supplies.
-By July 2010, no newspapers were circulating in the country because of lack of availability of recycled paper used for production.
+Broadcast outlets face unreliable electricity that hinders steady operations.
 Although many young people continue to pursue careers in journalism, the lack of resources hampers growth.
-Broadcast outlets face unreliable electricity.
-Access to the internet is limited to 2.45 percent of the population.
-No governmental restrictions on access are apparent.